×

 All about Enderbite and Hornfels Properties

 Know all about Enderbite and Hornfels properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Hornfels belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Hornfels is Granular, Platy.
 Enderbite appears Veined or Pebbled and Hornfels appears Dull.
-The luster of Enderbite is not available while that of Hornfels is shiny.
+The luster of Enderbite is while that of Hornfels is shiny.
 Enderbite is available in black, grey, orange, pink, white colors whereas Hornfels is available in brown, dark greenish - grey, green, reddish brown colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Hornfels are cemetery markers, commemorative tablets, creating artwork.